yorkxin/mobile_view/README.markdown

 #### Scenario

 You have a view template for `posts#show`, with many DOM elements and JavaScripts, which is good for desktop, but painful for mobile devices.
 You're tired of `<%= render_something if mobile? %>` conditional hell.
-You want to make it mobile-friendly, with a view that is mostly different form scratch.
+You want to make it mobile-friendly, with a view that is mostly different and built form scratch.

 #### Solution